 For three days on the first weekend of December, Gallup, NM, is Ground Central for hot air ballooning.
 The second-largest balloon festival in the United States, and behind the Albuquerque fiesta, the Red Rock Balloon Rally attracts hundreds of balloon pilots and their chase crews.

-Each morning, balloons launch from Red Rock Park with the Red Rock Mountains as a backdrop.
+Balloons launch from Red Rock Park with the Red Rock Mountains as a backdrop each morning.
 The Red Rock rally is a holiday season treat, filling the northwest corner of New Mexico with color and unique shapes.

 Each day includes a variety of special events.
 It includes Native American dancers to cap the first day and a Christmas parade on Saturday.
 Of course, food and more entertainment abound during the festival.